 Further, the information to be provided should be left with the client at the time of application.
-In this way, a problem that may arise at any point during the weatherization process, including income verification, may be dealt with through the complaint procedure.
+In this way, a problem that may arise at any point during the weatherization process, including income verification, may be dealt with through the complaint/WAP appeal procedure.

 - The first point of contact is the weatherization program coordinator.
-He or she should document the contact and take necessary action to correct the problem if it is legitimate, or to inform the client of the Weatherization Agency's position on the issue. - The second is the coordinator's supervisor or the executive director who will be responsible to assure that the appropriate follow-up action was taken, or if further action is required.

-• The third is the regional monitor assigned to the Weatherization Agency.
-The regional monitors will be instructed to verify that contact was made with the local Weatherization Agency in the manner described, prior to any action by the State.
-This is not meant to imply that a local Weatherization Agency may not contact their regional specialist or appropriate State staff for technical assistance to resolve a client complaint.
-The regional monitors will be instructed to verify that contact was made with the local Weatherization Agency in the manner described, prior to any action by the State.

-If a complaint is resolved by the local Weatherization Agency, the nature of the complaint and the action taken to resolve the problem must be documented and maintained in the client file.

-- If the complaint reaches the regional office level, the monitor will make direct contact with both the client and the Weatherization Agency to assess the nature of the problem, establish responsibility and recommend corrective action in writing to the Weatherization Agency.
-Upon completion of the corrective action, the Weatherization Agency must provide written documentation to the regional office.
-A copy of both documents will be forwarded to the regional monitor and to the central office and maintained in the contract file. - If the complaint involves work quality, the monitor will inspect the unit prior to recommending corrective action. - When the complaint involves an interpretation of program policy (e.g., income verification, liability, etc.) the State central office will make a final determination and provide its decision to the local Weatherization Agency.
-In some cases this could require referral to DOE or DCED's Legal Office.
+He or she should document the contact and take necessary action to correct the problem if it is legitimate, or to inform the client of the Weatherization Agency's position on the issue. - The second is the coordinator's supervisor or the executive director who will be responsible to assure that the appropriate follow-up action was taken, or if further action is required. - The third is the field monitor assigned to the Weatherization Agency.
+Prior to any action by DCED, the field monitors will confirm that contact was made with the local Weatherization Agency in the manner described. - If a complaint is resolved by the local Weatherization Agency, the nature of the complaint and the action taken to resolve the problem must be documented and maintained in the client file as well as an agency complaint log for easier access. - If the complaint or WAP appeal reaches DCED, the monitoring supervisor and/or field monitor will make direct contact with both the client and the Weatherization Agency to assess the nature of the problem, establish responsibility and recommend corrective action if necessary in writing to the Weatherization Agency.
+Upon completion of the corrective action, the Weatherization Agency must provide written documentation to DCED. - If the complaint involves work quality, the field monitor will inspect the unit prior to recommending corrective action. - When the complaint involves an interpretation of program policy (e.g., income verification, liability, etc.) DCED will make a final determination and provide its decision to the local Weatherization Agency.
+In some cases this could require involvement, consultation or a referral to DOE or the DCED's Legal Office.